javascript-tutorial/en.javascript.info/1-js/05-data-types/10-date/article.md

 There's a special method `Date.now()` that returns the current timestamp.

-It is semantically equivalent to `new Date().getTime()`, but it does not create an intermediate `Date` object.
-So it's faster and does not put pressure on garbage collection.
+It is semantically equivalent to `new Date().getTime()`, but it doesn't create an intermediate `Date` object.
+So it's faster and doesn't put pressure on garbage collection.

 It is used mostly for convenience or when performance matters, like in games in JavaScript or other specialized applications.